Absolute Combinatorial Game Theory: Combinatorial game spaces and absolute universes

-Many combinatorial games decompose into independent sub-positions as play progresses.
-A player must choose exactly one of these sub-positions and play in it.
-This is known as the disjunctive sum.
+Recreational combinatorial games often decompose into independent sub-positions as play progresses, e.g. {\sc domineering, clobber, konane, amazons}.
+A player plays in exactly one of these sub-positions.
+This is one of the motivations for the {\em disjunctive sum} operator.
+The other motivation is that we may add any couple of games within the same convention.
 We give the explicit definition in terms of the adorns.
-Here, and elsewhere, an expression of the type $\GL + H$ denotes the list of games of the form $G^L+H$, $G^L\in \GL$.
+Here, and elsewhere, an expression of the type $\GL + H$ denotes the set of games of the form $G^L+H$, $G^L\in \GL$, and this notion is only defined if $\GL$ is non-atomic.